-The Planning Commission shall hold a public hearing and within a reasonable time following the close of the public hearing, The Planning Commission shall make a recommendation to the City Council to approve or deny the area plan.
+The Planning Commission shall make a recommendation to the City Council to approve or deny the area plan.

-Upon receipt of the Planning Commission's recommendation, the City Council shall approve (with or without conditions) or reject the area plan. within a reasonable time following the close of the public hearing.
+Upon receipt of the Planning Commission's recommendation, the City Council shall approve (with or without conditions) or reject the area plan.